 We're not exactly sure why Rockwell reversed its decision, but it does seem like its a good thing for those larger customers who have hundreds of ENBTs installed in their facilities.

 And while the 1756-ENBT is 14% less expensive then the 1756-EN2T ($2560 vs. $2980, according to Rockwell's free Proposal Works software,) if you're building a new system you may want to go ahead and spend that extra money to get the newer and more capable EN2T.

 Why?
 Well, even though the ENBT is no longer has an “end of life” date, it's still a much older design with substantially less capacity compared to the newer 1756-EN2T.

 And it goes without saying that if you know the reasons behind Rockwell's reversal of the ENBT's EOL we'd love to hear them!

-Just fill in the “leave a reply” form at the bottom of this page to let us know the rest of the story.
+Just fill in the “post a comment or question” link below to let us know the rest of the story.